Private Label Meal Replacements

 When it comes to blending and packing private label meal replacements (MRP) we are in a league of our own.
 Our finished products, packed for various brands, are available on retail shelves all over the world.

-Shakes are still the most popular deliver format, however, bars, cakes, pancakes, cookies and waffles are all emerging with great success.
+Shakes are still the most popular delivery format, however, bars, cakes, pancakes, cookies and waffles are all emerging with great success.

 Meal replacement (MRP) Facts

 A ‘meal replacement for weight control’ is defined in Commission Directive 96/8/EC of 26 February 1996 on foods intended for use in energy-restricted diets for weight reduction.